-In today's lesson we looked at random numbers.
+In today's lesson we looked at random numbers and lists.
 Random numbers are useful for all sorts of things, including probability experiments, but they are particularly useful to add some unpredictability to games and simulations.
 If you missed the first assignment, click here for instructions on how to install Python.
-If you are unable to install Python then you can use Repl.it to run your programs on-line.
+If you are unable to install Python then you can use replit.com to run your programs on-line.

 Python doesn't have built-in support for random numbers, but it can be added easily by including a library.
 You can include the library by adding the following line of code - usually at the top of your program: